nextmv-io/sdk/templates/shift-planning-pyomo/README.md

     python3 main.py -input input.json -output output.json -duration 30
     ```

-1. A file `output.json` should have been created with the optimal knapsack
+1. A file `output.json` should have been created with the optimal shift planning
    solution.

 [pyomo]: http://www.pyomo.org/